About the life-cycle assessment of illict drugs - and why we urgently need a green drug policy

 By Jorrit Kamminga

-For a long time, illicit economies were mainly discussed as a security problem with social and developmental consequences.
-The fact that illicit cultivation and production of coca, opium poppies and cannabis also harm the environment has only come into focus through the growing debate on climate change.
-This year's World Drug Report includes a special booklet on the link between illicit drugs and the environment.
-Illicit drug economies exploit people and the environment, especially in the global South.
-For millions of marginalised small-scale farmers, the illegal cultivation of coca, opium poppy and cannabis is a matter of survival.
-The report first establishes the link between drugs and environmental degradation in the context of the Sustainable Development Goals, climate change and ecological sustainability, and then provides a detailed look at environmental impacts.
+For a long time, illicit economies were mainly discussed as security problems with social and developmental consequences.
+However, the fact that the illicit cultivation and production of coca, opium poppies, and cannabis also harm the environment has only come into focus recently, largely due to the growing debate on climate change.
+The 2022 World Drug Report includes a special booklet on the link between illicit drugs and the environment.
+Illicit drug economies exploit both people and the environment, particularly in the Global South.
+For millions of marginalised small-scale farmers, the illicit cultivation of coca, opium poppy, and cannabis is a matter of survival.

 Illicit cultivation and deforestation